TongyunHuang/LetsMeet-Website/api/README.md

 2. "password" - String    `Required`
 3. "friends" - [String] - The id fields of friends
 4. "bio" - String - self intro
-5. "joinedEvent" - [String] - The id fields of the events that the user joined
-6. "attendedEvent" - [String] - The id fields of the events that the user actually showed up
-7. "avatar" - String - url of avatar using tinygraphs api
+5. "avatar" - String - url of avatar using tinygraphs api

 Here is the Events Schema: